Bell Labs, where Unix began, was a remarkable institution that produced many good ideas and capitalized on them.

-Finally, an operating system is just a big and complicated program built from the same instructions as ordinary programs like Word or a browser.
-Its task is to control all the other programs that are trying to run and to manage interactions with the rest of the computer.
+An operating system is just a big and complicated program built from the same instructions as ordinary programs like Word or a browser.
+Its task is to control all the other programs trying to run and manage interactions with the rest of the computer.

 It was such a productive programming environment that MIT researchers decided to create an even better version called Multics, which stood for Multiplexed Information and Computing Service.